 As you are probably aware, there are a lot of power tools available in the UK marketplace and here we are are looking at the best angle grinder reviews for the UK.
 The angle grinder is one of the most popular of those power tools, and it has, of course, plenty of uses.
 We’ve compared performance, features, build quality and cost to give you our top recommendations.

-It is used mainly by metal workers, welders, car restoration people and by those who take their DIY seriously, to remove metal mostly or somooth out rough surfaces.
+It is used mainly by metal workers, welders, car restoration people and by those who take their DIY seriously, to remove metal mostly or smooth out rough surfaces.
 You can also use one for cutting brick or tidying up masonry and they are very handy if you have had your mig welder on the go and and need to do a bit of tidying up.
 They are also, it has to be said, one of the most dangerous power tools to use, so you need to be extra careful when using this tool.